Toyota Corolla: First generation (E10; 1966)

-The first generation Corolla was introduced in November 1966 with the new 1100 cc K pushrod engine.
+The first generation Corolla was unveiled at the 1966 Tokyo Motor Show and then introduced in November in the same year with the new 1100 cc K pushrod engine.
 The Corolla Sprinter was introduced as the fastback version in 1968, and exclusive to a Toyota Japan dealership retail outlet called Toyota Auto Store.
-It was the second car available to Japanese buyers at Toyota Corolla Store next to the Toyota Publica.
+It was the second car available to Japanese buyers at Toyota Corolla Store next to the smaller Publica.